 The Group develops employment policies regarding recruitment, compensation, promotion, dismissal, leave entitlements and other benefits and welfare.
 Employment and benefits provisions are communicated to staff through our employee handbook.
 The Group is committed to creating an equal opportunity and a diverse work environment.
-All staff is assessed on the basis of their performance without discrimination against age, gender, pregnancy, disability, race, marital status or family status.
-For the year ended 31 March 2020, the Group had no material non-compliance with the applicable legislations or regulations.
+All staff is assessed, recruited, promoted or dismissed on the basis of their performance without discrimination against age, gender, pregnancy, disability, race, marital status or family status.
+For the year ended 31 March 2021, the Group had no material non-compliance with the applicable legislations or regulations.

 In addition to the above, the mandatory provident fund trustee which the Group engaged offers comparatively low management fee among others which improve staff's long term benefits.
-The Group pays for mandatory provident fund in accordance with the laws of Hong Kong and is abide by any statutory leave prescribed by the laws and regulations in Hong Kong.
-The working hour meets the local employment laws and is stipulated in the employment contract.
+The Group contributes to the mandatory provident fund in accordance with the laws of Hong Kong and is abide by any statutory leave prescribed by the laws and regulations in Hong Kong.
+The compensation, working hour, rest period, other benefits and welfare meet the local employment laws and is stipulated in the employment contract.

-As at 31 March 2020, the staff gender and age distribution by position is as follows:
+As at 31 March 2021, the staff gender and age distribution by position is as follows:

 Position No. of Employee Male Female Aged under 30 Aged 30 to 40 Aged 41 to 50 Aged over 50

-Manager 8 7 1 - 5 3
+Manager 10 9 1 - 7 3 -

-General staff 24 19 5 8 11 5
+General staff 21 17 4 9 7 5

-Staff turnover during the year ended 31 March 2020 is as follows:
+Staff turnover during the year ended 31 March 2021 is as follows:

 Category No. of Employee Male Female Aged under 30 Aged 30 to 40 Aged 41 to 50 Aged over 50

-New staff 10 9 1 3 5 2
+New staff 3 3 - 3 3000

-Staff turnover 9 7 2 5 4
+Staff turnover 4 3 1 3 1